Ana-Niko-byte/zenlist/README.md

 ![Clean SignOut HTML Validation Results](static/images/logout-html-validation.png) Your Workspaces -
-![Clean Workspaces HTML Validation Results](static/images/workspaces-html-validation.png) Inside a Workspace -
+![Clean Workspaces HTML Validation Results](static/images/workspaces-html-validation.png)

+_Note: This error is likely due to the need for the user to be registered._

+Inside a Workspace -
 ![Clean Workspaces Detail HTML Validation Results](static/images/workspace-detail-html-validation.png)